Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 The rules for pets in the cabin are fairly standard.
 The maximum weight is 8kg including the carrier, with maximum dimensions of 44 x 26 x 20cm.
-Make sure you include your pet when making your booking.
+Make sure you include your pet when making your booking, with only two or three pets allowed on each flight.

 Click here for the full pet policy, and here for specific rules for pets in the cabin.